Priyanka-Hiremath11/Titanic_Suvival_Prediction/README.md

-This is the code which predict the survived people at Titanic.
+This is the code which predict the survived/Not Survived passrngers at Titanic.
-It is written in Jupiter notebook,scikit,numpy,mathplotlib modules.
+It is written in Jupiter notebook,scikit,numpy,mathplotlib,pandas modules has been used.